 This music player is more like a social platform in itself.
 There are live comments and videos to watch, where you can post a comment that runs across all streaming device screens.
 KuGuo download has an average of over 230 million monthly users as of early 2018.

-The earlier company called KuGou is merged with QQ music now.
+The earlier company called KuGou is merged with QQ Music now.
 They offer radio, live TV streaming, and other similar services too.
-Users can watch other music industry related videos and not only chinese pop music, such as exclusive interviews with stars, as well as they, get access to worldwide music.
-(No, I’m not talking about Pitbull, even though that would be valid)
+Users can watch other music industry-related videos and not only Chinese pop music, such as exclusive interviews with stars, and access worldwide music.

-So you could blast some Linkin park through this music app, even if you’re in China.
-This app and company are owned by Tencent, China’s leading multinational investment holding.
+So you could blast some Linkin Park through this music app, even if you’re in China.
+Tencent, China’s leading multinational investment holding, owns this app and company.
 They partly owe their success to the country’s version of WhatsApp, popularly known as WeChat.
-With over 2.2 million monthly users, QQ music is one of the big boys of Chinese and global music distribution business players.
+With over 2.2 million monthly users, QQ Music is among the big boys of Chinese and global music distribution business players.

 KuWo is another music purchase and download service that is affiliated with KTV.
 It offers services such as KTV content streaming, music streaming, and purchases.
-KTV uses this app with its 110 million monthly user base to broadcast its contests and live show where users could win potential cash prizes.
-Though the content offered here is often a bit canny, there is no denying that this app has a huge number of regular users.
+KTV uses this app with its 110 million monthly user base to broadcast contests and live shows where users could win potential cash prizes.
+Though the content offered here is often a bit canny, there is no denying that this app has many regular users.

 NetEase Cloud Music

-While all the other big music apps are focusing on selling millions of copies of huge artists like Katy Perry (stop judging me!), NetEase Cloud Music app focuses more on budding talents and smaller, but growing artists.
-This app is of great help to anyone who is bored and overwhelmed by the common multimillion dollar music videos and wants a taste of those plain old, simple indie songs.
-However, you will still see bigger artists as well on this service.
+While all the other big music apps focus on selling millions of copies of huge artists like Katy Perry (stop judging me!), the NetEase Cloud Music app focuses more on budding talents and smaller but growing artists.
+This app is of great help to anyone who is bored and overwhelmed by the common multimillion-dollar music videos and wants a taste of those plain old, simple indie songs.
+However, you will still see more prominent artists on this service.

-This app offers video streaming and allows any user to communicate with other profiles on the app, even big stars.
+This app offers video streaming and allows any user to communicate with other profiles on the app, even giant stars.
 There is a new music streaming option called Run FM.
-It allows the user to pick a tempo and the music will play as per that tempo.
+It allows the user to pick a tempo, and the Music will play as per that tempo.
 The user can set their favorite beat to their jogging pace to match up.
-Pretty cool, huh!
+Pretty cool, huh?

-With a monthly active user count of over 60 million people, you could say that NetEase Cloud Music service is doing pretty well among the other big Chinese music streaming apps of 2018.
+With a monthly active user count of over 60 million people, you could say that the NetEase Cloud Music service is doing pretty well among the other big Chinese Music streaming apps of 2023.

-Xiami Music is currently owned by Alibaba Group, the Chinese ecommerce giant.
-With an average user base of about 15 million active subscriptions a month, Xiami Music definitely has its reasons to be in your music app preferences.
-It is managed by Alibaba multimedia sector, who have their own version of such music apps.
-It’s called as Alibaba Planet.
+Alibaba Group, the Chinese ecommerce giant, currently owns Xiami Music.
+With an average user base of about 15 million active subscriptions monthly, Xiami Music has reasons to be in your music app preferences.
+It is managed by the Alibaba multimedia sector, which has its version of such music apps.
+It’s called Alibaba Planet.

 Check out more on Xiami music if you are interested.
 There is a full-fledged website as well.

-You can obviously play your own music libraries on it, but what’s awesome is that you get to enjoy their collection of premium HD videos of Chinese as well as some international music videos.
+You can play your music libraries on it, but what’s incredible is that you enjoy their collection of premium HD videos of Chinese and some international music videos.
 This app is where I first saw the weird video song of The Weeknd- Can’t feel my face.

 Duomi Music Player

 If you are searching for an effortless way to download millions of high-quality soundtracks, look no further than the Duomi Music Player app.
-It has a collection of over 3 million copyrighted music tracks, and they are all free to download!
+It has a collection of over 3 million copyrighted music tracks, all free to download!

 This music player also has a unique, well-organized interface.
-It is not littered with interstitial ads or any such annoyance at all.
-All sound tracks are premium quality ones with high bitrate playback, so you will have a no-compromise experience with this app, provided you have a sufficiently fast internet connection.
+It is not with interstitial ads or any such annoyance at all.
+All soundtracks are premium quality ones with high bitrate playback, so you will have a no-compromise experience with this app, provided you have a fast internet connection.

 Radio Chinese Plus

-Powered by a questionably named source called spoiled milk, Radio Chinese Plus is a radio streaming service that features all your favorite and popular Chinese music channels in the air.
-Big names such as KAZN AM1300 and KMRB AM1430 from LA are aired live on this one of the Chinese Music Apps.
+Powered by a questionably named source called spoiled milk, Radio Chinese Plus is a radio streaming service that features all your favorite and popular Chinese music channels on the air.
+Big names such as KAZN AM1300 and KMRB AM1430 from LA air live on this one of the Chinese Music Apps.

 You may have heard about Baidu before, right?
 It so happens to be the biggest search engine in China!
-This music app, obviously created by Baidu people themselves, has a great interface, has other functionalities one would expect from a music streaming app.
+This music app, obviously created by the Baidu people themselves, has an excellent interface, has other functionalities one would expect from a music streaming app.
 You can search for major Chinese and international music titles and artists.
 Song streaming is free, but you need to integrate this app with your Baidu account, which is a fair demand from the company.
-Google does the same with their google play music app as well.
+Google does the same with its google play music app as well.

-So these were the top nine apps that are the Best Chinese Music Apps, at least as of these early months of 2018.
-This list will most likely remain the same pretty much throughout the year since all the above apps are well-established brands and are not likely to go anywhere anytime soon.
-They could get a name change at the maximum, but they will still be around for a very long time.
+So these were the top nine Best Chinese Music Apps.
+This list will most likely remain the same throughout the year since all the above apps are brands and are not likely to go anywhere anytime soon.
+They could get a name change at the maximum, but they will still be around for a long time.

-All the above Chinese Music Apps support free song playback, and some of them allow for free downloads as well.
-If I know anything from my time of being an average internet user, every time you hear the word free on something, even though it is something as bare bones as a music track feels like Christmas!
-So yeah, merry (free music streaming) Christmas to all Chinese music lovers, enjoy!
-Find out all the popular Chinese songs now.
+All the above Chinese Music Apps support free song playback, and some of them also allow for free downloads.
+If I know anything from being an average internet user, every time you hear the word free on something, even though it is something as bare bones as a music track feels like Christmas!
+So yeah, Merry (free music streaming) Christmas to all Chinese music lovers, enjoy!
+Find out all the famous Chinese songs now.